 Point-of-sale requirements have been somewhat controversial.
 In the spring of 2014, the City of Belmont tried to introduce legislation requiring point-of-sale sewer lateral inspections but succeeded only in drawing pushback from homeowners and Realtors who argued that a citywide program, paid for by the city and not dependent on point-of-sale, would be a better system for all.
 In the end, Belmont made sewer lateral testing a necessary disclosure for listing agents.
 In Pacifica, where point-of-sale inspections were mandated in 2012, some residents have taken to local news message boards to express their displeasure.

-Nevertheless, sewer lateral inspections are gaining popularity among cities with an inventory of aging single-family housing (and sewage systems), i.e. all of the Peninsula.
-South San Francisco, Pacifica, Millbrae, Burlingame and Hillsborough all require that sellers hire (at a cost ranging, according to each city’s estimate, from $150 to $500) a licensed contractor to inspect their sewer lateral.
-If test results show a leak or leaks, homeowners are required to repair or – in extreme cases – replace their line, at a cost ranging from $1,500 to $7,000.
+Nevertheless, sewer lateral inspections are gaining popularity among cities with an inventory of aging single-family housing (and sewage systems).
+South San Francisco, Pacifica, Millbrae, Burlingame and Hillsborough all require that sellers hire (at a cost ranging, according to each city’s estimate, from $300 to $ 1,000) a licensed contractor to inspect their sewer lateral.
+If test results show a leak or leaks, homeowners are required to repair or – in extreme cases – replace their line, at a cost ranging from $1,500 to $10,000.
 Only when a sewer lateral is given a clean bill of health can escrow close.